antgarmed/VoiceAssistant/README.md

 Install and run docker
-Request access to Llama 3.2 1b and acquire huggingface key (then replace in .env file) Install dependencies (rust, Tauri, Nvidia Container Toolkit) Build backend then run, start frontend
+Request access to Llama 3.2 1b and acquire huggingface key (then replace in .env file) Install dependencies (rust, Tauri, Nvidia Container Toolkit) Build backend (docker compose build) then run (docker compose up), start frontend (npm run tauri dev) from the frontend directory

 This project provides a high-performance, local voice assistant featuring real-time transcription, LLM reasoning, text-to-speech, and a cross-platform GUI built with **Tauri 2.x** and **React**.
 It runs fully offline after setup, ensuring privacy, speed, and GPU acceleration.
 It features the new **Sesame CSM** model for expressive, local speech synthesis.